Discover more from Topdown Charts

 Skin in the game can be good, but can also significantly distort and cloud the research process - even at an unconscious level you can end up skewing or swaying the reader round to your wedded self-interested positions in the market.
 You’d be surprised.

-Independence matters: as a research professional I want nothing messing with my independence (so I don’t trade, don’t sell securities or funds, and have no external shareholders).
+Independence matters: as a research professional I want nothing messing with my independence (so I don’t trade, don’t sell securities or funds, and have no external shareholders or ties to any other firms).

 (..and) I DO have skin in the game: if my research sucks, my clients will fire me and I will struggle to get any new business - for the sake of my family, my mortgage, and frankly also to a certain extent: my ego — I have a massive interest in doing my very best work each and every day, and striving to innovate and add value in what is a very competitive space.

 This probably goes some way to answering the question, but at the end of the day if you’re not convinced, if you don’t trust my work, then don’t sign up.
 It’s not for everyone, and if you’re not on board then you’ll probably end up ignoring or dismissing my findings at the worst possible time.
-Few understand this.
+Of course you are also welcome to subscribe on a monthly basis to test it out and terminate at will.

-IMPORTANT: Research Process & Philosophy — that link provides an overview of how I approach macro/markets, and core beliefs.
+IMPORTANT: Research Process & Philosophy <— that article provides an overview of how I approach macro/markets, and core beliefs.
 Again, I believe this part is important in understanding how I actually go about things, which is probably just as important in building trust as a hard track record is.

 But before I leave you, the above table is the “live“ or current/open ideas, the below table shows the closed ideas - i.e. those where the view changed, or the initial idea ran out of time or came full circle (this is the record part of the track record!):